 - Background.
 The best malpractice lawyers have studied medicine themselves.
 It’s not a requirement, but it’s a huge plus!
 Ask about the education of the law team that you’re considering to work on your case.

 - Successful cases.
 Ask whether they have any case studies of medical malpractice lawsuits they’ve won successfully.
+You can also find their past cases using online legal directories, bar associations, court records, and even news articles or press releases.

 - Pay scheme.
 How does the law firm charge for their services?
 Look for one that works on a contingency fee basis.
 This means they’ll cover litigation expenses, and you will only owe them payment if they obtain compensation for you.